 Our Lord comes to us to serve us with His forgiveness.
 We continue to meet together gathering around His body and blood.

-If this is your first time attending a service or returning since pandemic restrictions, you may want to watch the first few minutes of this video and the update about the Lord’s Supper Here.
+If you are able to join us for the Divine Service in person for the first time since pandemic restrictions, you may want to watch the first few minutes of this video and the update about the Lord’s Supper Here.
 We are currently using hymnals for the Divine Service, Kantor Roberts has a helpful video about that here.
 We ask that all attendees at our services sign up via Eventbrite.

 But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior, so that being justified by his grace we might become heirs according to the hope of eternal life.
 Titus 3:4-7 ESV

 Our Savior Lutheran Church proclaims the saving work of Jesus Christ our Savior through preaching, teaching, and sacraments.

 As a confessional Lutheran church:

 - We gather to humbly confess that we are sinners who deserve eternal death and to receive the free gifts of God—forgiveness and life in Christ.

 - We believe that our only hope and life is in Christ, so we’re known for always proclaiming Jesus our Savior.

 - We know that the Lord is present in our services, so we’re known for reverent liturgical services.